TimeStone/QAppbase/README.md

-# QAppBase
+# Download Tool

-This is a QT Desktop application starter, include common functions such as mainform, toolbar, userconfig, logging, etc.
+This is a Download application starter, include common functions such as mainform, toolbar, userconfig, logging, etc.